ds-ukassel/AdventOfCode24/README.md

 ## RULES

-The use of ChatGPT is **strictly prohibited** as that makes it unfun and unfair!
+The use of any AI help tools (incl.
+ChatGPT, Gemini, etc.) is **strictly prohibited** as that makes it unfun and unfair!
 We don't want to compete with AI but with other mere mortals :)

 ## Setup the repository